-Estonia, where I live with my family.
-I have taught mostly Business English, ESP (English for Specific Purposes) and exam preparation classes such as ETS examinations, especially TOEFL and SAT, IELTS, and Cambridge ESOL Examinations since 1998.
+As a teacher of English, I have taught General and Business English, ESP (English for Specific Purposes) and exam preparation classes such as ETS examinations, especially TOEFL and SAT, IELTS, and Cambridge ESOL Examinations since 1998.
 I have taught people of various – primarily European and Asian – ethnic backgrounds.
-I have a lot of experience teaching speakers of Estonian, Russian and Ukrainian.
+I have a lot of experience teaching speakers of Estonian, Russian, and Ukrainian.
 I have also taught ethnic Lithuanians, Japanese, Georgians, Armenians, Azerbaijani (Azeri Turkish), Polish, Italians, and Spanish.
 Most of my students have been adults so far (80%), especially online.
 The sudden changes that COVID-19 brought about in early spring 2020 affected my life in ways I had not foreseen.
 It created a need to teach younger learners online.
 Suddenly.
 So, I am going to learn how to teach teenagers online as effectively as I can teach adults, and this – among other things – implies not getting into any technological solutionist traps.

-My qualifications include a BA in International Business (1999), a CELTA (1998) (Certificate in English Language Teaching to Adults), the latter conferred by the International House World Organization, an FTBE (pass with distinction, Dec 2002) (Further Certificate for Teachers of Business English) issued by LCCIEB, and a Master’s (MA) in Educational Technology and TESOL (2012) conferred by the University of Manchster .
+My qualifications include a BA in International Business (1999), a IH C(ELTA) (1998) (Certificate in English Language Teaching to Adults), the latter conferred by the International House World Organization, an FTBE (pass with distinction, Dec 2002) (Further Certificate for Teachers of Business English) issued by LCCIEB, and a Master’s (MA) in Educational Technology and TESOL (2012) conferred by the University of Manchster .
 TESOL stands for “Teaching English to Speakers of Other Languages”.
 In 2020 I embarked on a second Master’s in EdTech at the University of Tartu and launched version 2.o of the ELN LMS / LCMS. which is currently installed at www.elnclassrooms.eu (ELN is short for EnglishLab.Net)

 I am particularly looking forward to making friends with other teachers of English as a Foreign or Second Language (or any other language) who practise computer-assisted language teaching, are interested in Educational Multimedia Design and VLEs (Virtual Learning Environments) aka CMSs (Content Management Systems).